 Texas Community Watershed Partners (TCWP) as part of the TAMU AgriLife Extension proposes to develop this QAPP as a standard water quality monitoring protocol and sample three stormwater wetland segments designed by LAN and CLCWA with technical assistance from TCWP within Exploration Green.
 Exploration Green Conservation and Recreation Area is transforming the defunct Clear Lake Golf Course into a stormwater detention facility with five segments ("Phases") each containing an open water feature, wetland shelves, habitat island, and walking trails.
 The 200-acre site receives stormwater runoff from an approximately 2000-acre predominantly suburban watershed, which is itself in the Armand Bayou watershed, 303 (d) listed as impaired by the US EPA.
 Water quality sampling will occur at Phases 1, 3, and 4 to represent water quality at various levels of phase completion.
 Phase 1 is a 14-acre lake containing 6 acres of wetlands planted from 2016-2018.
 Phase 3 is connected to Phase 2 and is split into Phases 3A and 3B.
 Phase 3A is a 16.6-acre detention pond that has completed construction as of 2021 with ongoing planting planned throughout the summer of 2023.
-Phase 3B is an 11.3-acre pond with construction as of 2021.
+Phase 3B is an 11.3-acre pond with construction at 95% completion.
+Phase 4 is a 22.5-acre pond connected to Phase 1 that has completed construction as of 2021.
 Wetland planting on the phase is ongoing with a total of 1,500 plants planted as of the date of this document.